-1. Narrative (continued) (n) Document any authorized estimated acres shown in Section I, item 19 as follows: "Line 3 'E' acres authorized by AIP MM/DD/YYYY."
-(0) Document the method and calculation used to determine acres for the unit.
-Refer to the LAM. (p) Explain any entry on the Adjuster's Citrus Worksheet for item 64 "Box Increase to Meet Minimum Boxes Per Acre." (q) Document if production records were not supplied for the previous three crop years. (r) Record the tree planting pattern. (s) Document the name and address of the charitable organization when gleaned acreage is applicable.
-Refer to the LAM for more information on gleaning. (t) For insured crop or production ordered to be destroyed by a Federal or State agency due to the presence of injurious substances or conditions, document the following: (1) Any "0.0" entry in column 31.
-(2) The circumstance that caused the crop to be affected by an injurious substance or condition, the date the crop was destroyed and the method of destruction.
-(3) Attach to the Production Worksheet the insured's completed Certification Form, a copy of the destruction order issued by the Federal or State agency and (if applicable) a copy of the laboratory test results that confirms the presence of the injurious substance or condition.
-Refer to the LAM for additional documentation requirements. (u) Document any other pertinent information, including any data to support any factors used to calculate the production.
-Section II - Determined Harvested Production Tabı Subı Portant: Attach a copy of the Adjuster's Citrus Worksheet, the alation of Production Records From Individual Load Certificates, the mitted Sample Certificate for any juice tests, and the Florida Citrus e Production Summary to the Production Worksheet.
+Narrative (continued) Document any authorized estimated acres shown in Section I, item 19 as follows: "Line 3 'E' acres authorized by AIP MM/DD/YYYY."
+Document the method and calculation used to determine acres for the unit.
+Refer to the LAM.
+Explain any entry on the Adjuster's Citrus Worksheet for item 64 "Box Increase to Meet Minimum Boxes Per Acre." (q) Document if production records were not supplied for the previous three crop years.
+Record the tree planting pattern. (r) Document the name and address of the charitable organization when gleaned acreage is applicable.
+Refer to the LAM for more information on gleaning.
+For insured crop or production ordered to be destroyed by a Federal (t) or State agency due to the presence of injurious substances or conditions, document the following: (1) Any "0.0" entry in column 31.
+The circumstance that caused the crop to be affected by an injurious substance or condition, the date the crop was destroyed and the method of destruction.
+Attach to the Production Worksheet the insured's completed Certification Form, a copy of the destruction order issued by the Federal or State agency and (if applicable) a copy of the laboratory test results that confirms the presence of the injurious substance or condition.
+Refer to the LAM for additional documentation requirements.